 For the past ~25 years or so, my work has focused almost exclusively on entrepreneurship in emerging markets, long before they were the fashion du jour.
-This work has resulted in three books, each of which was an exercise in ‘taking stock’ of my research.
+This work has resulted in five books, each of which was an exercise in ‘taking stock’ of my research.
 The Harvard Business School publications page gives a listing of key publications and ongoing research.
 Here, I categorize my ongoing research into three broad buckets

 Foundations of emerging markets